Image from eqroy - stock.adobe.com

 You can also use it as a hair tie by wrapping it around a ponytail and tying it in a bow.
 Are you wondering how to wear a Twilly in your hair if you have shorter locks?

-This is one of the many ways to wear Hermes scarfs that will add luxury to your gorgeous locks!
+It's one of the many ways to wear Hermes scarf accessories that will add luxury to your gorgeous locks!

 How to wear your scarf as a shawl

 If you're looking for a more elegant way to wear your Hermes scarf, try draping it over your shoulders like a shawl.
-This look is perfect for special occasions, such as weddings or parties.
+It's a look that is perfect for special occasions, such as weddings or parties.
 Simply drape the scarf over your shoulders and let it hang down your back.

 Hermes scarf styling as a top